gjreda/gregreda.com/content/pages/about.md

 </style>
 <img class="round" src="/images/headshot.jpg" alt="{{ SITENAME }}">

 Hi!
-I'm Greg Reda, a data scientist and developer living in San Francisco.
+I'm Greg Reda, a data scientist and software engineer in San Francisco, where I'm a machine learning engineer at [Instacart](https://instacart.com).

-I dig using data, statistics, and machine learning to create great products and drive strategy.
-I enjoy building and leading data science teams, having done so at both Sprout Social and GrubHub.
+I use data, statistics, and machine learning to help companies create great products and drive strategy.
+I also enjoy building and leading data science teams, having done so at both [Sprout Social](https://sproutsocial.com) and [GrubHub](https://grubhub.com).

-At [Sprout Social](https://sproutsocial.com), I was the Director of Data Science, where I built and led a team of seven data scientists, analysts, and engineers.
-Our team was responsible for features like [Content Suggestions](https://sproutsocial.com/insights/content-suggestions/), [Sentiment Analysis](https://sproutsocial.com/insights/sprout-social-customer-sentiment/), and [ViralPost](https://sproutsocial.com/features/viralpost/).
-We also built and maintained internal data infrastructure, creating data pipelines, developing metrics, and building tools to analyze product usage.

-At [GrubHub](https://grubhub.com), I was the first data science hire and later led a small team responsible for data research, experimentation, and product analytics.

-I've also spent time at [Datascope](http://datascopeanalytics.com/), where I helped an NBA team with draft prep and scouting, and [PwC](http://www.pwc.com/us/en/index.jhtml), where I focused on analytics related to fraud, investigations, and litigation.
+I've spent time at [Datascope](http://datascopeanalytics.com/), where I helped an NBA team with draft prep and scouting, and [PwC](http://www.pwc.com/us/en/index.jhtml), where I focused on analytics related to fraud, investigations, and litigation.

-I'm a graduate of [Marquette University](https://marquette.edu) where I studied economics, information technology, and business.
-Yes, I'm a big Marquette basketball fan.

-I'm an avid baseball fan, rooting for those once [lovable <strike>losers</strike> winners](https://en.wikipedia.org/wiki/Chicago_Cubs).

-I spend much of my free time cycling the Bay Area and listening to all sorts of punk, rock, synth, and jazz music.
+I spend much of my free time hiking and cycling the Bay Area and listening to all sorts of punk, rock, synth, and jazz music.

-I'm a lifelong and tremendously proud Chicagoan.
+I'm a proud Chicagoan, having grown up and spent most of my life there.

+You can reach me at gjreda at gmail.